-- raise funding through the sale of the Company's equity securities; - raise funding through third-party investments in or other strategic options for OnkosXcel; - raise funding through debt financing and/or restructuring of its existing OFA Facilities; - establish collaborations with potential partners to advance the Company's product pipeline; - establish collaborations with potential marketing partners; - reduce overhead and headcount to focus on core priorities, and/or - any combination of the foregoing. - raise funding through the sale of the Company's equity securities; - raise funding through third-party investments in or other strategic options for OnkosXcel; - raise funding through debt financing and/or restructuring of its existing Credit Agreement; - establish collaborations with potential partners to advance the Company's product pipeline; - establish collaborations with potential marketing partners; - reduce overhead and headcount to focus on core priorities, and/or - any combination of the foregoing.
+- raise funding through the sale of the Company's equity securities; - raise funding through third-party investments in or other strategic options for OnkosXcel;

+- raise funding through debt financing and/or restructuring of its existing Credit Agreement; - establish collaborations with potential partners to advance the Company's product pipeline; - establish collaborations with potential marketing partners; - reduce overhead and headcount to focus on core priorities, and/or - any combination of the foregoing.

 To date, we have continued research and development activities while managing our cash position.

 However, we require additional funding to continue as a going concern.
 There are no assurances that we will be successful in obtaining an adequate level of financing as and when needed to finance our operations on terms acceptable to us or at all, particularly when there is market uncertainty or an economic downturn or if other events make investment in our securities less appealing.
 If we are unable to secure adequate additional funding as and when needed on acceptable or commercially reasonable terms, we may have to significantly delay, scale back or discontinue the development and commercialization of one or more product candidates.
-In addition, there are various macro-economic trends affecting the financing markets whose impact on our liquidity and future funding requirements are uncertain as of the filing date of this Quarterly Report on Form 10-Q. We will need substantial additional funding, and if we are unable to raise capital when needed, we could be forced to delay, reduce, pursue alternative options, including, without limitation, implementing further workforce reductions, reducing or eliminate our ceasing product development programs and advancement of our clinical trials and product candidates, selling our assets or commercialization efforts, seeking other strategic alternatives.
-See "Risk Factors - Risks Related to Financial Position and Need for Additional Capital - We will need substantial additional funding, and if we are unable to raise capital when needed, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts, efforts or otherwise seek strategic alternatives." in Part II, Item 1A. of, "Risk Factors" elsewhere in this Quarterly Report on Form 10-Q.
+In addition, there are various macro-economic trends affecting the financing markets whose impact on our liquidity and future funding requirements are uncertain as of the filing date of this Quarterly Report on Form 10-Q. We will need substantial additional funding, and if we are unable to raise capital when needed, we could be compelled to pursue alternative options, including, without limitation, implementing further workforce reductions, reducing or ceasing product development programs and advancement of our clinical trials and product candidates, selling our assets or seeking other strategic alternatives.
+See "Risks Related to Financial Position and Need for Additional Capital - We will need substantial additional funding, and if we are unable to raise capital when needed, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts or otherwise seek strategic alternatives." in Part II.
+Item 1A., "Risk Factors" elsewhere in this Quarterly Report on Form 10-Q. Further, if we are unable to raise additional capital or successfully consummate a strategic transaction, we may trigger an event of default under our Credit Agreement.
+See "Risks Related to Financial Position and Need for Additional Capital - We have identified conditions and events that raise substantial doubt regarding our ability to continue as a going concern." in Part II.
+Item 1A., "Risk Factors" elsewhere in this Quarterly Report on Form 10-Q.